Trainee Experience

 • To be a learning space for the faculty mentors and STARs

 Crowdsourcing has a group of individuals develop all or part of a solution, then share or implement the best solutions with the community [1,2].
 This includes open calls [3], designathons [4], and other participatory activities.
 Crowdsourcing has been used to develop HIV interventions, engage communities, and increase local relevance.
 STAR scholars might consider using crowdsourcing as a method to obtain end-user preferences, ideas, and feedback.
 The I-TEST study used crowdsourcing as a tool to develop components of an HIV self-testing intervention for young people.
-Within the STAR program, our team will organize a crowdsourcing open call for ideas about improving HIV services for young people from the global majority.
+Within the STAR program, our team will organize a crowdsourcing open call for ideas about improving HIV services for young people in the US.
 Then we will organize a designathon to provide mentorship and support for iteratively refining ideas.
 In addition, STAR scholars may wish to design a study that uses crowdsourcing methods.
 The core goals of the crowdsourcing training include the following:

 • To understand the concept of crowdsourcing and how it can be used in public health